-From Dorset’s second highest peak, wander into the landscape that echoes with tales of murder and mystery.
-Enjoy wide open views of billowing fields as they dip to the Jurassic Coastline then venture into the hidden valleys and wild forests which were defended by the Durotrigian tribe and walked by Wordsworth.
-Discover the legend of the Bettiscombe skull and the sad story of the last woman to be hanged in the county before returning to the little mountain of Pilsdon and its many mysterious earthworks..
+From Dorset’s second highest peak, wander into a landscape that echoes with tales of murder and mystery.
+Enjoy the wide open views of billowing fields as they dip to the Jurassic Coast then venture into the hidden valleys and wild forests once defended by the ancient Durotrigian tribe and walked by William Wordsworth.
+Discover the legend of the Bettiscombe Skull, causing haunting screams and slamming doors, along with the sad story of the last woman to be publicly hanged in the county, witnessed by Thomas Hardy and the inspiration for Tess of the d’Urbervilles.
+Return to the little mountain of Pilsdon, with its many mysterious earthworks scattered with sheep, as the sea rises on the horizon.

 Duration: 2-3 hours